Sidrti/AgensiumBackendV2/docs/queue/05_MIGRATION_GUIDE.md

 # See 03_REDIS_SETUP.md for installation

 # Test Celery worker starts
-celery -A queue.celery_app worker --loglevel=info
+celery -A celery_queue.celery_app worker --loglevel=info

 # You should see:
 # [config]